esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Alignment

-When doing transactions with bytes, the DMA can read/write from any pointer.
+When performing transactions with bytes, the DMA can read/write from any pointer.
 However, if the data type is larger, words should be aligned so the DMA can perform a read/write operation and affect only the chosen bytes.
 If a word or half-word's pointer is not a multiple of 4 or 2 (respectively), the pointer is _misaligned_.
-In some cases the DMA HAL can overcome this problem BY reducing the data type (which will reflect on an efficiency loss).
+In some cases the DMA HAL can overcome this problem by reducing the data type (which will reflect on an efficiency loss).

 #### Environment

-An environment is a region of memory that can optionally be defined by the user to let the HAL know that it is allowed to read/write on that region.
-It is useful to make sure the DMA will not affect reserved memory regions.
+An environment is a user-defined region of memory that informs the HAL of permissible read/write areas.
+This ensures that the DMA does not interfere with reserved memory regions.

-Read and write permissions are not supported by environments, meaning that if it is defined, the DMA will be able to read AND write on it.
+Read and write permissions are not supported by environments.
+If an environment is defined, the DMA will have both read and write access to it.

 #### Target

-A target is either a region of memory or a peripheral to which the DMA will be able to read/write.
-When targets are pointing to memory, they can be assigned an environment to make sure that they will comply with memory restrictions.
+A target is either a memory region or a peripheral that the DMA can read from or write to.
+When targets point to memory, they can be assigned an environment to ensure compliance with memory restrictions.

+Targets include:

-Targets include a pointer (a point in the memory, or the Rx/Tx buffer in case of peripherals), a size to be copied (if its going to be used as a source), a data type and an increment.
+- A pointer (either a memory location or the Rx/Tx buffer for peripherals)
+- A size to be copied (if used as a source)
+- A data type
+- An increment